(deprecated) GCP CIS 1.2 benchmark version now available - The compliance policies for GCP now include CIS version 1.2.

 Activate these new benchmarks by adding an additional permission to the Lacework Compliance service account custom role.
-See the Google Cloud CIS 1.2 Benchmark Report for guidance.

 These CIS 1.2 benchmarks are suppressed by default.
 Switch them on by going to the Google Cloud Compliance Reports page (Compliance > Google Cloud > Reports) and selecting Actions > Advanced Suppression on any of the benchmark rules.
 The Google Cloud CIS 1.2 benchmarks are shown in the format of